Royals vs Rays Odds, Spread, and Total

 Royals vs Rays Betting Trends

-- The Royals are 5-5-0 against the spread over their last 10 games.
+- Royals games have hit the over twice in their last 10 games.

-- The Rays' record against the spread is 7-3-0 over their past 10 games.
+- Rays games have gone over the run total three times in their past 10 matchups.

-- The total has gone UNDER in 10 of the Royals' last 14 games.
+- The Royals have gone 7-3-0 against the spread over their last 10 games.

-- The total has gone UNDER in five of the Rays' last seven games..
+- The Rays are 6-4-0 against the spread during their past 10 games.

 Royals vs Rays Injury Reports